Right, let’s not beat around the bush, Freshers Week is ABSOLUTE carnage.

 Well, pick your favourite, ‘cause once the bottle of Smirnoff your parents bought you is all gone, you’ll be living off this stuff and thinking about all the precious money saved.

-6. BECOME A GAMES MASTER
+6. CHANNEL YOUR INNER GAMES MASTER

 While very few people are going to care about your expert Crash Bandicoot skills during Freshers, if you brush up on on your drinking games, you’ll be the person everyone turns to during pre-drinks.